nutsmuggler/menuplanservice/README.md

 - plan
 - shopping_list

+You can also send a DELETE message to the plan endpoint, specifying a `meal` and `date` parameter.
+Since this demo implementation doesn't manage data at the menu granularity, I am just logging the received parameters.
+If you use a database you can use these parameters to delete a specific row.

 Be sure to make the directory writable, or modify the script to write the JSON files in a writable directory.
 Please use this as a simple canvas, or to draw inspiration: this sample performs no validations and thus is intrinsically insecure.